Quradich/Keybinds/README.md

 ## Recording
 Hook up [keys.txt](keys.txt) to OBS,

-Add Crop filter with 10 on left,top,right,bottom
+Add relative crop filter with 10 on top,bottom

-And ur done.
+Note: instead of guessing how much crop right and left, look for keycrop.txt when running keybinds